 Miles’ musical upbringing started ways ahead of this first offering.
 Hailing from an artistic family – his grandfather, Gil Robbins, was a member of legendary folk group The Highwaymen – Miles grew up with Woody Guthrie and the Beatles playing in the background.
 But his first creative inspiration came from an awkward childhood heartbreak.
 “When I was eleven I broke my right arm and my date to the 5th grade dance bailed on me for some other eleven year old.” recalls Robbins “I had access to two fingers sticking out of the cast and realized that they were enough to play the bass guitar and start writing horrible songs.”

 The Pow Pow Family has since expanded into full on musical tour de force with dozens of members rotating in and out of the ever-changing lineup.
 Even the instruments themselves vary from night to night, ensuring that you’ll never see the same show twice.

 And what a way to sum up Pow Pow Family Band’s ethos – they’re this peculiar, wonderful, and bizarre collective that may hand you a pamphlet about how The Matrix is a documentary or perform alongside a Bob Ross impersonator silently instructing the audience in the live painting of a landscape.
 But if you give in, you’ll see a sincerity that shines through the mayhem of their live performances.
 “If this isn’t nice then what is ?”
 Lend them an ear and let’s find out.
-‘All Right’ comes out November 18th via Modern Sky USA.
+‘All Right’ was released February 9, 2018 via Modern Sky USA.